Conformal Graph Prediction with Z-Gromov-Wasserstein Distances: Numerical Experiments

 \paragraph{Distance and nonconformity score.}Our nonconformity score is based on the $Z$-GW, instantiated in practice as FGW with task-specific cost matrices.
 For Coloring, we use FGW with adjacency cost ($A$) and Feature Diffusion (FD) initialization of the solver.
+For Molecule Retrieval, we use FGW with Laplacian cost ($L$) and identity initialization (Id).

-\paragraph{Calibration.} Standard conformal prediction (CP) estimates a single global $(1-\alpha)$ quantile from the calibration set.
-Score-Conformalized Quantile Regression (SCQR) instead conditions the threshold on an input-dependent attribute $\omega(x)$.
-For the synthetic Coloring task, we set $\omega(x)=|\mathcal{L}(x)|$, i.e., the candidate set cardinality.
+\paragraph{Calibration.} Standard conformal prediction (CP) estimates a single global $(1-\alpha)$ quantile from the calibration set, regardless of the input.
+Score Conformalized Quantile Regression (SCQR) instead conditions the threshold on an input-dependent attribute $\omega(x)$, allowing the prediction set size to adapt to properties of $x$.
+For the synthetic Coloring task, we consider two choices of $\omega(x)$: (i) the candidate set cardinality $\omega(x) = |\mathcal{L}(x)|$, and (ii) an image embedding obtained from a $\operatorname{ResNet}(x)$ variant~\citep{he2016deep}.
+For the molecule retrieval task, we similarly consider two variants: (i) the candidate set cardinality $\omega(x) = |\mathcal{L}(x)|$, and (ii) the learned spectral embedding $\omega(x) = \textsc{DreaMS}(x)$ of the input spectrum $x$, projected via Random Fourier Features~\citep{rahimi2007random}.
+Because the $\textsc{DreaMS}(x)$ embedding space is high-dimensional and only on the order of a thousand adduct-specific calibration points were available, directly regressing the conformal score in this space led to overfitting.
+We therefore apply random Fourier features (RFF), which regularizes the SCQR fit and enabled stable training despite the limited calibration data.

 \paragraph{Evaluation metrics.} All results are reported at nominal level $1-\alpha=0.9$.
 We measure empirical coverage, conformal set size (mean and median), reduction relative to the full candidate library, and empty-set rate.